 Learning: The work can be really immersive, giving a great opportunity to see things like lichens, fungi, invertebrates, birds and get the benefit of the knowledge of my fellow volunteers and our Ranger

 Sense of achievement: The good thing about physical volunteering is that it is usually easy to see the difference that the work has made.
 With heathland scrub clearance there is a real buzz at the end of our session to take a few moments to look and see just what we have achieved; and all in the knowledge that it is to the benefit of maintaining a rare habitat with its particular species of plants and animals.

-Camaraderie: I have not yet mentioned that the work parties always have tea and lunch breaks.
+Camaraderie: I have not yet mentioned that the volunteer days always have tea and lunch breaks.
 Hot tea and biscuits provided; the perfect opportunity to sit and chat if so inclined.
 Or equally, just unwind and contemplate the day’s progress and set a personal goal for the remainder of the session.